Housing

 No hay anuncios

-And the distribution of funds is "subject" to a commitment of "execution" by the autonomous communities in three areas: building new homes, rehabilitating the existing stock, and protecting citizens' right to housing above speculation.
-The idea is that 40% of the resources will be allocated to construction, 30% to rehabilitation, and 30% to aid.
-The guarantee that the State government has to achieve more investment –says the ministry– in housing is the "semiannual control" over the communities regarding the execution of works and setting conditions for continued receipt of funds based on progress.
-"Before, we lost control the moment we handed over the money, now they will have to report information to us," the minister clarified.
+And it is that the distribution of funds is "subject" to a commitment of "execution" by the autonomous communities in three areas: building new homes, rehabilitating the existing stock, and protecting citizens' right to housing above speculation.
+The idea is that of the resources 40% will be allocated to construction, 30% to rehabilitation, and 30% to aid.
+The guarantee that the State government has to achieve more investment –says the ministry– in housing is the "semestral control" over the communities regarding the execution of works and setting conditions for continuing to receive money based on progress.
+"Before we lost control the moment we handed over the money, now they will have to report information to us," clarified the minister.

 Measures to increase the housing stock

-According to the state plan, funding of 85,000 euros is foreseen for each public housing unit or to boost public-private construction.
+According to the state plan, financing of 85,000 euros is foreseen for each public housing unit or to boost public-private construction.
 The maximum rental price for protected housing will be 900 euros.
-If industrialization methods are used in construction, an additional subsidy of 8,500 euros per housing unit will be available, bringing the total to 93,500 euros.
-If this occurs in a stressed market area (like Barcelona), an additional 8,500 euros can be added, up to a maximum of 102,000 euros.
+If industrialization methods are used in construction, an additional subsidy of 8,500 euros per housing unit will be available, bringing the total up to 93,500 euros.
+If this occurs in a stressed area (like Barcelona), an additional 8,500 euros can be added, up to a maximum of 102,000.

 Cargando